University-Sponsored or University-Related International Travel

 - It is the responsibility of the Academic Department to determine the qualifications of employees leading a group of students on an international trip.

-- Employees traveling to or leading groups traveling to countries or areas under U.S. Department of State Alert or Warning, Centers for Disease Control and Prevention (CDC) Level 3 warnings, or countries under comprehensive economic sanctions must follow University Travel Advisory Committee (UTAC) procedures and policies.
+- Employees traveling to or leading groups traveling to countries or areas under U.S. Department of State Travel Advisories Level 3 and 4, Centers for Disease Control and Prevention (CDC) Level 3 warnings, or countries under comprehensive economic sanctions must follow University Travel Advisory Committee (UTAC) procedures and policies.
 See Section III.

 - Employees who lead, coordinate, or otherwise participate in university-sponsored or university-related international must register travel with the university before the international travel experience may be conducted or represented as approved by or sponsored by the university.